benjp009/hello-microverse2021/README.md

-# hello Microverse 2021 | Made with ☕️ by Ben P
+# Hello Microverse 2021 | Made with ☕️ by Ben P

 Day 2 - Set Up a "Hello Microverse" project